xxxAIRINxxx/ARNModalTransition/README.md

 * iOS 7.1+
 * Swift lang 1.2

 ## License

-ARNModalTransition is available under the MIT license.
+MIT license.
 See the LICENSE file for more info.